CNC Wood Router Tables and Router Options"Custom Fabricated CNC Plasma Cutting Systems To Meet Your Everyday Needs"

-At this time we offer the Dewalt 2.25 HP variable speed router as our standard choice but if you require a heavier duty system, we can offer you a much more robust option with the HSD spindle router controlled by a Lenze controller.
-This will require 220V 1 phase power to operate it.
+At this time we offer the DeWalt 2.25 HP variable speed router as our standard choice but if you require a heavier duty system, we can offer you a much more robust option with the HSD spindle router controlled by a Lenze controller.
+The HSD Spindle Router is available in a 1.7 KW to 5 KW motor size to meet a variety of needs.
+This will require 220V 1 phase power to operate the system.

 1. USE A SCREW INSTEAD OF A HOLDING TAB.